 Yes; Creative Market’s ATO Reference Number (ARN) is 3000 1360 7965.

 Who will remit the GST collected to the Australian Taxation Office?

 Creative Market determines, collects and remits GST for all purchases by Australian buyers.

-Are Creative Market site credits, PayPal purchases, gift cards, or un-withdrawn earnings used to buy products affected by GST?
+Are Creative Market site credits, PayPal purchases or un-withdrawn earnings used to buy products affected by GST?

-We will not charge GST on credits packages or gift cards, so unused credits will not be affected by GST.
+We will not charge GST on credits packages, so unused credits will not be affected by GST.
 However, any product purchase will be affected by GST.

 Please see “Who must pay GST?” above.